ShenglongZhou/GPSP/GPSP/readme.txt

-To implement this solver, please

-[1] run startup.m first to add the path;

-[2] run demon_XXXX.m to solve the one-bit comressed sensing problems
+Please run demon_XXXX.m to solve the one-bit comressed sensing problems

 This source code contains the algorithm described in: